rhwy/Demos-Angular-SignalR/README.md

 * dependency injection on signalR and NancyFX (with a simple in-memory implementation)
 * bits of Nancy framework for all api related stuff in a simple way
 * works from command line with OwinHost
+* 2 angular apps: the main with index.html and the admin part with admin.html.
+No routing setup here for simplicity.
 * cors with signalR : setup cors in startup.cs file, host the service online somewhere and try to access signalr/nancy services from a jsbin.com sandbox.

 for questions : demos@rui.fr, @rhwy